 Previously, we mentioned that 86% of place brands fail.
-Then, we examined the mistakes brand consultants commit.
-Today, we’ll talk about the other half of the equation: The mistakes places commit.
-This is the second installment of our three-article series.
+Then, we first examined the mistakes that brand consultants commit.
+Today, we’ll talk about the other half of the equation: The errors that places make.
+This essay is the second installment of our three-article series.

 - Exports – Determines the public’s image of products and services from each country and the extent to which consumers proactively seek or avoid products from each country-of-origin.
 (This could be city-specific too.)